JSNA Demography

 Figure 7 and 8: Trend in healthy life expectancy for Isle of Wight males and females

 Inequalities in healthy life expectancy are evident, with those living in the most deprived areas living a smaller proportion of their lives in good health.
-Males and females living in the most deprived areas of the Island live in poor health for 10.3 years and 7.5 years longer respectively, compared to those living in the least deprived areas.
+Small area analysis by Middle Super Output Area (MSOA), 2018 to 2022, found that people living in the most deprived MSOAs of the Island live in poor health for around 20 years, compared to 14 years for those living in the least deprived MSOAs.